 All of the waves together constitute the holistic field.
 You are made out of atoms, but you are also the field, meaning that you are connected to everything simply because you cannot separate individual waves.
 In other words, we are not surrounded by stuff which is not us, but everything is, essentially, an inseparable part of a universal One.

 Quantum Philosophy is my journal of ontological observations – from the depths of history to the uncharted dimensions of consciousness, concerning the tiniest levels of reality to the farthest reaches of the Cosmos and everything in between.

 Similar to a quantum leap in physics, when a particle suddenly changes from one state to another, Quantum Philosophy aims to rapidly expand the organism’s awareness and alter its comprehension of reality with the help of cognitively stimulating writings and simple exercises, best enjoyed during a good trip.

-Quantum Philosophy is dedicated to the curious minds and teaches about our position in the world, how we got here, and how we are related to the Universe.
+Dedicated to the curious minds, Quantum Philosophy teaches us about our position in the world, how we got here, and our relationship with the Universe.